SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Custom_cloud_endpoint_configuration.md

 This endpoint is required for some features, such as [Remote Log Collection](xref:RemoteLogCollection).
 It only allows traffic to *\*.dataminer.services*.

-By default, the *CloudEndpointOptions* are configured to use port tcp/5100 as mentioned in [Overview of IP ports used in a DMS](xref:Configuring_the_IP_network_ports#overview-of-ip-ports-used-in-a-dms).
+By default, the *CloudEndpointOptions* are configured to use port TCP 5100 as mentioned in [Overview of IP ports used in a DMS](xref:Configuring_the_IP_network_ports#overview-of-ip-ports-used-in-a-dms).

 You can **adjust or completely disable** this endpoint for each DataMiner CloudGateway by overriding the configuration: